RuaN-debug/CRUD_QA/README.md

 # How to use it?

-First you need to clone tis repository with:
+First you need to clone this repository with:
 ```sh
 git clone git@github.com:RuaN-debug/CRUD_QA.git
 ```